csucdsi/dsi-website/posts/2023-11-15-state-of-ds-f23/index.en.md

     -   See their [capstone project repositories here](https://github.com/DATA-490).
 -   Current enrollment is at 7 students: 2 from Business Information Systems, 1 from Statistics, 3 from Computer Science and 1 from Organizational Communication. *Side note: We had 2 from Statistics, but a conflict with the upper division Linear Algebra (MATH 435) class that is critical for graduate study conflicts with CSCI 211 this spring, so choices had to be made.*

-#### Looking Forward

--   Modified pre-reqs for Intro to Data Science to make entry to the field easier
--   Considering adding **Math 185: Data Science for Social Good** as an entry level requirement
--   Expanded elective courses to include new BSIS classes, and upper division research methods courses in fields such as Agriculture, Political Science and Criminal Justice
--   Reviewing the program requirements for streamlined 4+1 bended BS+MS program

 ## Community Coding is back in person!